grigoar/tourism-frontend-AngularJS/README.md

 -It comunicates with the server through the REST services with the help of the HTTP methods.

--It is part of the client-server architecture and the server can be found **[here](https://github.com/grigoar/tourism-backend-SpringBoot)**.
+-It is part of the client-server architecture and the server can be found here -> **[BACKEND](https://github.com/grigoar/tourism-backend-SpringBoot)**.